 Have you always wondered how to use Pinterest for Real Estate Marketing?
-What if there was a tool you could use that could increase traffic to your real estate website and attract your ideal clients if you just spent 15 minutes a day working on it?
+What if there was a tool real estate agents could use that could increase traffic to your real estate website and attract your ideal clients if you just spent 15 minutes a day working on it?
 And there’s no colossal learning curve or confusing algorithm formula to — in fact, you’re probably already using it expertly in your free time.

 Too good to be true?

-Usually that’s the case.
+Usually, that’s the case.
 But when using Pinterest for real estate marketing, these results are definitely possible for your real estate brand with minimal effort.

-Imagine you’re scrolling through Pinterest and you see a delicious looking recipe.
+Imagine you’re scrolling through Pinterest and you see a delicious-looking recipe.
 All you have to do is click, and voilà — you’re taken straight to the source.
 No copying and pasting links or going back to someone’s profile to click on a link.

 The point is: as long as you’re using Pins effectively (more on that later), it’s almost too easy to generate traffic to your real estate website.